juokaz/blog.webspecies.co.uk/_posts/2011-10-03-we-built-a-cloud-platform-for-php-wait-what.markdown

 <div class="alignleft" ><img src="/media/azureplusisgood.jpg" alt="Azure+ is good" class="noborder"></div>

 It was an unbelievable journey so far and we learned insane amount of things about Azure itself and how to make PHP deployments blazing fast.
-Some things required hours to tackle, but in the end we made sure our users are never going to have to deal with them.
+Some things required hours to tackle, but in the end we made sure that our users are never going to have to deal with them.
 And believe me, there are **a lot** of things you can shoot yourself with when working with Windows.

 This is a project which needs feedback and especially from people who know PHP, cloud stack etc. really well.
 I was running demos and giving access to some people I know and, I think, they were really impressed with the stack.
 Also because it relies heavily on Microsoft stack, I had spent past two weeks demoing it to a selected group of Microsoft friends and so far reception was amazing.
 To quote one: